Event planning guidelines

 - Infrastructure may be permitted overnight in the park, with security requirements determined based on risk

 Below are specific conditions for the most common event infrastructure.
 Other possible infrastructure onsite can include; staging, storage bins, reefers, etc. and specific conditions may apply.
-Please advise the Events Team of all infrastructure being brought onsite and indicate on all site maps.
+Please advise the Event Services Team of all infrastructure being brought onsite and indicate on all site maps.

 Things to consider: